Cookizza/FAA-Chart-Downloader/readme.md

 `npm run go`

-You will then be asked to selec a chart source and to enter the airport code that you wish to download.
+You will then be asked to select a chart source and to enter the airport code that you wish to download.
 Right away, the tool will download all the charts and place them in relevant folders inside the `output/` directory.

 ![img](https://i.imgur.com/upRZnxy.gif)